elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

 ## Terraform

-Terraform is central to this project and helps avoid the need to manually create and configure resources in AWS.
+Terraform is central to this project and helps avoid the manual creation and configurations of resources in AWS.
 With terraform we can define a resources like a vpc, subnet, security group, etc. in a .tf file.
 We can then run the terraform code to create the resources in AWS.

 A terraform project can be started with a simple init command